in-ventures/react-lib/README.md

     - if user is typing, state will be _PENDING_.
     - if there pending asynchronous validations, state will be _PENDING_.
     - if all synchronous and asynchronous validations have finished running, hook state will be _ERROR_ in case of validation errors, or _SUCCESS_ otherwise.
+### - useSearchBar.hook
+- _Return type_: this hook returns an array of objects or strings with it's value from the searching values depending of different types of query.
+- _Methods_:
+    - `search`: callback function, that handles the type of query recib and runs actions according to specific conditions to return the searching elements.
+In case of a Synchronous function it waits for the function to finish and get its values.
+    -   `handleSetValue`: callback function, runs the input value through the formatter.
+This new value is then set as SetValue.
+    -   `stopTyping`: callback function, called each time user inputs a new character to search.
+It runs the set debounce time.